SAP-samples/btp-azure-opensap/Week3/Unit4/README.md

 # Summary

-Congratulations! you successfully ...
-TBD
+Congratulations! you successfully completed the Unit 4.
+You learned how to transform workflow tasks into adaptive cards using the custom Java application and sent it to Microsoft Outlook.